48 hours on North Stradbroke Island

-If you like your accom with four walls and surrounded by white sandy beaches and natural bushland, the iconic Stradbroke Island Beach Hotel is the place be.
+If you like your accommodation with four walls and surrounded by white sandy beaches and natural bushland, the iconic Stradbroke Island Beach Hotel is the place be.

-On the otherhand, if you prefer to get amongst what Mother Nature has to offer, hit up Minjerribah Camping which operates six beachfront campsites on the island and Amity Point or ‘glamp’ in the terrific Eco Shacks.
+On the other hand, if you and the family prefer to get out in nature, stay with Minjerribah Camping which operates six beachfront campsites on the island and Amity Point or ‘glamp’ in the terrific Eco Shacks.

 8:30am: Pastry Pit Stop

-Swing past Loaves at the Point for a quick recharge post-yoga and surf with some coffee (for the adults) and croissants (for the kids).
+Swing past Loaves at the Point for a quick recharge post-surf with some coffee (for the adults) and croissants (for the kids).

 10:30am: Have Your Cake… And Eat It